odh-labs/rhoai-roadshow-v2/docs/4-rhaiis/4-optimize-models.md

 This guide walks through how to optimize open source models using vLLM's `llm-compressor` tool.
 You'll learn about quantization techniques, model memory requirements, and how to validate accuracy after optimization.

-Please go to the notebook `2-optimize-models.ipynb` to complete this lab.
+Please go to the notebook <a href="https://github.com/odh-labs/rhoai-roadshow-v2/blob/main/docs/4-rhaiis/notebooks/2-optimize-models.ipynb" target="_blank">2-optimize-models.ipynb</a> to complete this lab.

 ## Summary